kernpunkt/llm-mem/packages/mcp/README.md

 **How Templates Work:**
 - Templates are merged with base frontmatter when creating or updating memories
 - Template fields are added to the memory's frontmatter automatically
+- Template fields are indexed and searchable through the search index
 - You can override template values by providing a `template` parameter to `write_mem` or `edit_mem`
 - Template fields cannot override required fields (id, title, category, timestamps, links)
 - Template fields can override optional fields (tags, sources, abstract)